 Although some countries and regions still pay very little (like teaching gigs in Thailand or Central America), other countries, particularly teaching jobs in the Middle East and Asia, are compensating English teachers with surprisingly strong wages.
 The highest-paid ESL teaching jobs can often be found in these parts of the world.

-Editor's Note: We have updated this list to reflect 2021 salaries converted to USD.
-These ESL salary estimates are subject to change.
+Editor's Note: These ESL salary estimates are subject to change.

 Along with a high salary, ESL teachers can expect to receive an extensive benefits package in the U.A.E., including a housing allowance, relocation allowance, flights home, and government health care.
 Plus, your salary will most likely be tax-free!
 When all of this is combined, saving money on a teacher's salary here is very achievable.